manwhy/Discord-Nice-RPC/README.md

 # A easy Discord Rich Presence
  A nice Rich Presence for Discord that you can customize as you like. only available for Windows 10 onwards, I'm not sure if it will ever have support for Windows 7, at least not the version with Python.

+#### Advantages:

+-Has a save system

+-Easy to use interface

+-Manual that explains how to use it in detail

+I hope you enjoy it

  # Downloads
  __Windows 10__: https://github.com/Rex-Hm/Discord-Nice-RPC/releases/download/v2/Nice-DRPC-Windows.exe